PPUC/docs/docs/ppuc_dmd/index.md

 6. End of DMDreader flashing.
 Remove USB cable and in cases of REV. 1A/B boards, plug the RP2040/Pico back into the PPUC/DMD carrier board.
 Make sure all pins line up correctly!

 ### Updating ZeDMDos and installing or updating the colorization file
 Updating ZeDMDos requires a bit more work compared to DMDreader.
-Skip to step 5 when only wanting to install or update a colorization file

 1. Take a look at your Raspberry Pi, this is the bigger green board which is upside down over to the left.
 There should be a specific number on there, ranging from 1-45.
 This number tells you which software file you need to install in step 2.
 2. Install the required files.
 [Click here to go to the folder!](https://www.youtube.com/watch?v=os4mv_8jWfU) Having kept the number from step 1 mind, go to the `ZeDMDos software files` folder and download `YourNumberHere.zip`.
 3. All colorization files have received an update which decreases the loading time marginally.
 From the `Colorizations` folder, click on the colorization of choice and download the `serum.cROMc` file.
 Keep this file as is and do not rename it.
 4. Take the Micro SD card out of your Raspberry Pi. __IMPORTANT: the supporter editions are hardware protected, you have to reuse the same SD card!__ Now get a MicroSD card reader, or a laptop which has the correct slot built in.
 Boot up your PC or laptop and insert the MicroSD card.
 [Click here for a video on how to update the ZeDMDos software!](https://drive.google.com/file/d/12rZP5NDtXh-hpvE5iITfu5ZzG9rINzXC/view)

+End of installation.
+Now plug your Micro SD card back into your Raspberry Pi.
+And of course, boot up the game to see if all is well :)

+### Installing or updating a colorization file

-5. Installing a new colorization file is easy.
+1. Installing a new colorization file is easy.
 Get the desired file, ideally a `.cROMc` file, `.cRZ` is also supported, though needs to be converted into a `.cROM` by extracting the `.cRZ` file as if it is a zip file.
 In all cases the final name of the file should be either `serum.cROMc` or `serum.cROM`.
 Case sensitivity matters here! __Failing to follow these guidelines will result in black and white DMD output.__
-6. When you have your file ready and waiting, open up the `colorizations` folder on your Micro SD card, then navigate to the `serum` folder.
+2. When you have your file ready and waiting, open up the `colorizations` folder on your Micro SD card, then navigate to the `serum` folder.
 This is where you will place your `serum.cROMc` or `serum.cROM` file.
 Be sure to delete any previous files, or simply overwrite an existing one.
 You shouldn't have multiple files next to eachother in the `serum` folder.

-End of installation.
-Now plug your Micro SD card back into your Raspberry Pi.
-And of course, boot up the game to see if all is well :)